 Spend some time in your baby’s bedroom while she’s in the crib awake and playing, to ensure she can’t somersault out!

-You’d be surprised what your little one can manage to reach out and grab onto!
+You’d be surprised what your little one can reach out and grab onto!
 Take a few minutes to check around your baby’s crib for items he can grab or use to climb out of the crib.

 Are there curtains or cords nearby?
 Any furniture that he can climb on?
 Keeping the space around baby’s crib clear keeps him safely contained in the crib long-term.